usds/website/documentation/2023-refresh/README.md

 This page will serve as the central collab and notes area for this effort.

-# What are our goals?
+# What is our goal with this effort?

-## Updates to existing website
-### Accessibility
+## Improve current site
-* Achieve WCAG AA accessibility rating
+1. Achieve WCAG AA accessibility rating
-* Language review for accessibility and inclusion
-* Create draft accessibility and inclusive content heuristics
-* Publish DEIA page and pdf

-### Usability
-* Fix staging site deployment
+1. Fix staging site deployment
-* Improve usability of publishing process as much as possible while we stay with github as publisher
-* Make it more straightforward to add new content
-* Evaluate and reduce the risk of adding new content to improve confidence in using github

-### Security and monitoring
-* Add uptime monitoring
-* Upgrade from USWDS 2 to 3 and remove extraneous dependencies that are causing a minor security risk

-### Tech debt
-#### Definites
-* Add Docker to make development more easy
-* Update setup and running documentation
-* Bifurcate content deployments from underlying tech deployments

-#### Proposed
+1. Fix tech debt

+Bonus
 * Upgrade underlying tech from Jekyll to Gatsby to reuse existing static site code

 ## Discovery sprint